Terms & conditions

 - The top five entrants will be invited to show their portfolio of work to Art Directors from Hachette Children’s Group for feedback and advice.
 This does not form part of the selection process for the competition.

-- The Company may (at its sole discretion) offer the winner a publishing contract in respect of illustrating the full text of “Zebracadabra” (or any other book agreed between the Company and the winner).
+- The Company may (at its sole discretion) offer the winner a publishing contract in respect of illustrating the full text of “One and Only” (or any other book agreed between the Company and the winner).
 For the avoidance of doubt, the Company shall have no obligation to offer the winner a publishing contract.

-- The competition is open to all students, who are aged 18 or over on 5 April 2019, who are studying illustration and design in the UK in further or higher education during the academic year 2018/2019, except employees of any company in the Hachette UK group, their families, or anyone professionally connected to the competition either themselves or through their families.
+- The competition is open to: (i) all students, who are aged 18 or over on 3 April 2020, who are studying illustration and design in the UK in further or higher education during the academic year 2019/2020; and (ii) all current Pathways mentees, except employees of any company in the Hachette UK group, their families, or anyone professionally connected to the competition either themselves or through their families.

 - Only one entry per person allowed.
 Second or subsequent entries will be disqualified.
 Entries will not be accepted via agents, third parties or in bulk.